 Each cabin has a secure digital lock on the front door.
-On the day of your check-in, you are texted your unique cabin’s name (each of the cabins are named after the grandparent of a staff member.
-Ours was named Sultan!) and lock code to get in and out of your cabin.
+On the day of your check-in, you are texted your unique cabin’s name (each of the Big Bear cabins are named after the grandparent of a staff member.
+Our cabin was named Sultan!) and lock code to get in and out of your cabin.
 You’re able to lock your door at night and also lock your stuff inside during the day while you’re out adventuring, so there’s nothing to worry about here.

 In terms of cleanliness, the cabins are each naturally socially distant, being at least 50-150 feet apart from one another.
 In between stays, the cabins are thoroughly cleaned by Outpost employees donning PPE (personal protective equipment).
-And, if you need anything during your stay, you can text or call the staff for assistance.
 For a full run-down of what The Getaway House is doing to ensure safety and cleanliness right now for guests, you can see their checklist here.

 Last but not least, for every booking, The Getaway House makes a donation to Feeding America.
 They have also reported making donations to organizations that support racial justice and equality, such as Color of Change and the Black Visions Collective.